 So, if you do not use a technique that is part of your specific Agile method, you are likely to miss it during execution in the form of some unanswered questions.

-Therefore, to mitigate the risks of missing links in your end to end process of Agile development and delivery, I suggest to adopt all the techniques of your method unless you have an unsurmountable constraint.
+Therefore, to mitigate the risks of missing links in your end to end process of Agile development and delivery, I suggest adopting all the techniques of your method unless you have an insurmountable constraint.

 The most critical decisions you have to make about these techniques are about their priorities, order and the form.